Congregation of Marian Fathers of the Immaculate Conception: Early History

 By 1865, the Russian occupying forces allowed only one Marian monastery to remain open in Marijampolė, Lithuania.
 All Marians were sent to Marijampolė.
 Such rulings were nothing less than a death sentence for the religious institute.
 By the year 1904, that last Marian house closed, since so few Marians remained.
 By 1908, only one Marian remained, Vincent Sękowski (Senkus).
 He was the last Superior General.
 All other Marians had died, or asked to leave to join the ranks of the diocesan clergy.
 For all appearances, the Czarist persecutions had succeeded.
 The Marian Fathers seemed to have come to the end of the line.

+Refoundation

 At this critical moment in the history of the Marian institute, an ardent and energetic Lithuanian priest came to visit Sękowski, with the aim of secretly renewing it.
 The priest was George Matulaitis-Matulewicz, and at that time he was a professor at the Academy of Theology in St. Petersburg, Russia.
 Matulaitis had a profound understanding of the contributions and significance of religious life to society, although Catholic monasteries were being suppressed at that time.
 He believed it was important to do whatever needed to be done to revive Catholic religious life in the lands dominated by Imperial Russia.